 If you want to find out more about me, please check out my CV and research page on the left navigation bar.

-Also, currently I am interested in studying markets in video games.
-Here is a list of market design problems in video games industry that I find interesting.
+Also, currently I am interested in studying market design problems in video games.
+Here is a list of problems in video games industry that I find interesting.
 You are welcome to discuss them with me.

 Email: wqy at stanford dot edu